snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/stack-overflow-connector.md

 **Manage properties**

-Here, you can add or remove available properties from your Stack Overflow data source, assign a schema to the property (define whether a property is searchable, queryable, retrievable or refinable), change the semantic label and add an alias to the property.
+Here, you can add or remove available properties from your Stack Overflow data source, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
 Properties that are selected by default are listed below:

 **Source Property** | **Semantic Label** |**Description**| **Schema**
 --- | ---- | --- | ---